BobbyWasabiReal/The-Vault/README.md

 ## :satellite: Upcoming Features

-- [:star:] AAU, when I'm at the "Items" page, I would like to search for the name of an Item and be given the closest result.
+- [ ] AAU, when I'm at the "Items" page, I would like to search for the name of an Item and be given the closest result.

-- [:x:] AAU, when I'm on a device smaller than a desktop, I'd like the site to be formatted properly.
+- [ ] AAU, when I'm on a device smaller than a desktop, I'd like the site to be formatted properly.